 I’ve been thinking a lot about death—about my mortality.
 Am I depressed?
 No. Suicidal?
 Definitely not.
 At one point, we all have to think about our mortality.
 After all, death is a part of life.
-If we are living, then, we, like every living thing will eventually die.
+If we are living, then we, like every living thing, will eventually die.
 It is just a fact of life.
 We can live in denial or simply face it.
 In facing it, death can teach us powerful lessons about life.

-1.To appreciate life in its entirety—its joy and suffering—we must confront our own mortality.
-We have heard it said over and over again “life is short” and, indeed, it is.
+1. To appreciate life’s entirety—its joy and suffering—we must confront our mortality.
+We have heard it said over and over again: “Life is short,” and, indeed, it is.
 All we have is TODAY—the present, that is guaranteed.
 Yesterday is gone, and tomorrow is not promised.
 So we live each day with an awareness that we are alive with a purpose, a heart of gratitude that we should be thankful for every day gifted to us, and a God-consciousness of his love all around us.
-From the day, we are born we cling to things, people, places, emotions like a baby clinging to her mother’s arm.
+From the day we are born, we cling to things, people, places, and emotions like a baby clinging to her mother’s arm.
 Yet, this innate desire to attach is our soul’s cry to be reattached to its Creator.
 This reattachment is made possible through Christ’s sacrificial love.

 Lesson: We must confront our own mortality to enter into life fully.

 2. In reattaching to Christ, we learn to die.
 Die to what, you may ask?
 To our false self—the self that is prideful and egotistical.
 We hold grudges because our feelings got hurt.
 Although we may have the right to feel the way we do, we become imprisoned, stuck, and depowered by them.
-We hold firm to our position of ‘right-eous-ness’ because it is more important for us to be right at the cost of tearing down rather than to show love for the sake of building up.
+We hold firm to our position of ‘right-eous-ness’ because it is more important for us to be correct at the cost of tearing down rather than to show love for the sake of building up.
 But death strips us of such falsehoods and more, showing us what matters most in life.
-But wait how can we gain such insight and still be alive?
+But wait, how can we gain such insight and still be alive?

-3.In Christianity, this notion of rebirth involves dying to the old self as one now lives from a Christ-centeredness.
+3. In Christianity, this notion of rebirth involves dying to the old self as one now lives from Christ-centeredness.
 The Apostle Paul describes this newness of life as being a new creature in Christ.
-However, many times we still live out of our old or false selves.
-Our pride, our fears or our shame blinds us from enjoying life as we should.
+However, many times, we still live out of our old or false selves.
+Our pride, our fears, or our shame blind us from enjoying life as we should.
 We spend way too many years depressed, living in a state of anxiety and fear.
 And life is way too short for that.

 Lesson: Die to the false self; live through Christ the new self.

-4. To learn to die to the false self is to open our heart to God’s love all around us.
+4. To learn to die to the false self is to open our hearts to God’s love all around us.
 It means to live in the mode of forgiveness with a heart of gratitude and a position of humility.
-To die to the false self is to expose our heart.
+To die to the false self is to expose our hearts.
 And that may be a scary experience for many.
 But if Christ took the risk, exposing his heart on the cross, we can too.
 Out of death comes new life.
 When we die to our false self, our true self in Christ arises, giving us a new perspective on life.

 Lesson: All life is considered spiritual.